The following websites may provide helpful information to seniors and their families.

 "GovBenefits.gov helps citizens access government benefit eligibility information through a free, confidential, and easy-to-use online screening tool.
 After answering some basic questions, the user receives a customized report listing the benefit programs for which the user, or person for whom he or she is entering information, may be eligible."

-Pension Benefit Guaranty Corportation - Pension information for a company that has gone out of business.
+Pension Benefit Guaranty Corporation - Pension information for a company that has gone out of business.

 National Council on Aging - Benefits Checkup

-CarePathways.com Created and maintained by Registered Nurses (RNs) dedicated to providing seniors and their families access to quality information, products and services.
+CarePathways.com was created and is maintained by Registered Nurses (RNs) dedicated to providing seniors and their families access to quality information, products and services.
 (Note: Not all information is provided without a fee.)

-The Nursing Home Abuse Center is an informational website committed to providing comprehensive information on nursing home abuse and neglect for the elderly and their loved ones.
+The Nursing Home Abuse Center is an informational website that provides comprehensive information on nursing home abuse and neglect for older people and their loved ones.

-Assisted Living Directory is a starting point for research into assisted living in Alaska.
-In addition to listing assisted living facilities in Alaska, there are relevant articles, news and educational videos about assisted living and senior care.
+Assisted Living Directory is a starting point for researching assisted living in Alaska.
+In addition to listing assisted living facilities in Alaska, there are relevant articles, news, and educational videos about assisted living and senior care.

 Department of Health and Social Services